 Cosentino celebrates Venice Architecture Biennale success

-Cosentino Group, global leader in the production and distribution of innovative surfaces for the world of architecture and design, participated for the very first time at the Venice Architecture Biennale as a technical sponsor by presenting the outdoor sculpture that Daniel Libeskind had chosen to realize with the ultra-compact surface Dekton® by Cosentino thanks to its superior technical characteristics such as: high mechanical resistance, high scratch and high UV resistance, reduced water absorption, very good color stability, resistance to freezing and thawing.
+Cosentino Group, global leader in the production and distribution of innovative surfaces for the world of architecture and design, participated for the very first time at the Venice Architecture Biennale as a technical sponsor by presenting the outdoor sculpture that Daniel Libeskind had chosen to realize with the ultra-compact surface Dekton® by Cosentino thanks to its superior technical characteristics such as: high mechanical resistance, high scratch and high UV resistance, reduced water absorption, very good colour stability, resistance to freezing and thawing.

 The sculpture Sonnets in Babylon, created on purpose by the architect for the Venice Pavilion and Cosentino Group, with its 5.5 meters high of a skewed axis form and finished in the ultracompact surfacing material Dekton, was available for the Biennale public at Giardini della Biennale di Venezia.
 This important exhibition was attended by 228.000 visitors in 6 months.